google/graphicsfuzz/docs/glsl-reduce-intro.md

-that would trigger the same issue: the small shader would reveal which lines cause the issue, perhaps allowing certain patterns or features to be avoided, and removes any irrelevant (and possibly proprietary) code, making it more convenient for inclusion in a bug report that can be shared with other developers.
+that would trigger the same issue: the small shader would reveal which lines cause the issue, perhaps allowing certain patterns or features to be avoided, and would be free from irrelevant (and possibly proprietary) code, making it more convenient for inclusion in a bug report that can be shared with other developers.

 More generally, it's common to have a complex shader that causes something interesting to happen when consumed by an application or tool, and to want to find a small, simple shader that *still* causes the interesting thing to happen.
-The interesting thing might be that a particular frame renders way too slowly, the RAM consumed by the shader compiler snowballs, the shader crashes shader compilers from distinct GPU vendors A and B but not that of vendor C, etc.

 `glsl-reduce` is an automated reducer for GLSL shaders.
 You give it a fragment, vertex or compute shader and a script that checks the property you care about,